 - Shoe bags hung on the back of closet doors are for more than shoes.
 Use them to store hats, mittens, scarves, small objects, toys, jewelry, utensils, office supplies, craft items, cosmetics, bathroom items, etc.

-- Create a user-friendly closet with the one-motion-storage idea.
-You want to open the door and retrieve/put away without the hassle of moving or lifting something else.
+- Create a user-friendly closet with the one-motion-storage/retrieval idea.
+You want to open the door and put away/retrieve without the hassle of moving or lifting something else.

 - Be creative — store sheets in the bedroom where they are used and keep underwear, pj’s, and exercise clothing in the bathroom closet.
 Always be mindful of convenience.